International Centre for Underwater Archaeology in Zadar (ICUA)

 UNESCO Category II Centre

-International Centre for Underwater Archaeology in Zadar was founded in 2007 in accordance with an international agreement signed between UNESCO and the Republic of Croatia.
-Management and financing of the center and its activities are carried out mainly by Republic of Croatia and the UNESCO.
+The International Centre for Underwater Archaeology in Zadar was founded in 2007 in the frame of the Croatian Conservation Institute and soon – pursuant to an international agreement signed between UNESCO and the Republic of Croatia in 2009 – became an independent public institution and gained the status of a UNESCO category II centre.
+Management is conducted and primary funding provided by the Republic of Croatia and UNESCO.

-The Republic of Croatia provides the necessary funds for the running costs of the Centre, while the funds for accomplishing particular programmes should be provided from different sources, depending on the type of programme or project.
-Funds for international programmes and projects will be provided from international sources.
+The Republic of Croatia provides essential funding for ICUA core costs, while funding required for the implementation of individual programmes are secured from a diverse range of sources, depending on the programme or project in question.
+Funding for international programmes and projects is provided by international sources.